The role of concrete in helping communities withstand natural disasters, ensuring stronger buildings and meeting the challenges of climate change

 The most sustainable building is the building that is only built once.
 Buildings and structures with resilient design and materials are not only better able to recover following disasters, such as hurricanes or fires, they are also the new “green” buildings.
 Builders, architects and designers have come to recognize that more durable public buildings, private homes and businesses – often built with concrete to resist damage from natural disasters – also reduce the impact our communities have on our planet.

 Resilient structures are good for the planet because their environmental footprint can be spread over many decades.
 Building more resiliently can help keep materials out of landfills, preventing organic material, such as timber, from decomposing and generating landfill gas (LFG).
-LFG contains roughly 50% methane, which is more harmful than CO2.
+LFG contains roughly 50% methane, which is more harmful than carbon dioxide.

 For more information about how concrete creates resilient transportation networks, visit Connecting Our Transportation Systems.